 Financial restructuring programmes are providing headroom, to support resilience.
 Arrangements are in place to support customer affordability and managing customer debt.
 The General IT Control Framework automates and embeds financial controls including the segregation of duties and access.
-Compliance with financial controls.
-Compliance with financial monitored by management through authorisation procedures and reconciliations.
-8. Security, cyber and data resilience We may fail to keep our people, assets and information secure.
+Compliance with financial controls is monitored by management through authorisation procedures and 8.
+Security, cyber and data resilience We may fail to keep our people, assets and information secure.
 Risk rating - RED We recognise that the security threat is ever present and is volatile.
 We continue to strengthen our physical, information and cyber controls as well as response plans, and have improved security culture and awareness.
-We provide the level of customer service you expect and value. policies and procedures covering personnel, physical, cyber and information security.
+We provide the level of customer service you expect and value.
+The security forum oversees the development and roll-out of security policies and procedures covering personnel, physical, cyber and information security.
 Our information security management procedures are ISO27001 (Information Security Management) compliant.
 The General IT Control (GITC) Framework automates and embeds security controls, particularly over access.
 A range of physical security controls are in place across all our sites.
 There is an on-going training, development and communication programme for all colleagues to improve security culture and compliance.
-A range of information and cyber security projects are further improving the control environment, to achieve GDPR, Network Information Systems Directive (NISD) and other external 9.
+A range of information and cyber security projects are further improving the control environment, to achieve GDPR, Network Information Systems Directive (NISD) and other external compliance with policies and procedures.
+ISO 27001 compliance is monitored through the Information Security team.
+External expertise is used to assure the 9.
 Talent, culture, succession and retention.
 Our plans may fail to ensure we have the talent and culture to achieve our objectives both now and in the future.
-This risk has escalated due to sector-wide challenges in attracting and retaining All outcomes standards.
-Our dedicated HR team set policies and procedures, which are published on our Intranet.
-The responsible leaders' framework sets core and functional competencies, achievement is monitored via our annual Internal Audit tests the design and operation of the control framework and cultural alignment.
+This risk has escalated due to sector-wide challenges in attracting and retaining All outcomes and procedures, which are published on our Intranet.
+The responsible leaders' framework sets core and functional competencies, achievement is Internal Audit tests the design and operation of the control framework and cultural alignment.
 Our Speak Up (whistleblowing) Policy allows colleagues to raise concerns to be investigated directly.